28 Feb PaverTiles create a beautiful and functional floor for bath and laundry room

 Home builder Shaun Sidden, owner of Sidden Homes in Winston-Salem, NC, knows building materials.
 He knows all about vinyl and ceramic floor tiles, but when he learned about new Pine Hall Brick PaverTiles, he liked the idea and got some samples from his local supplier.

-PaverTiles are one-third-inch thick slices of Pine Hall Brick clay pavers.
+PaverTiles are 3/8" or 1/2" thick tiles cut out of existing Pine Hall Brick clay pavers.
 They come in any color or style of full-size paver that we make.
-With standard underlayment, they provide a surface that’s every bit as durable as full brick pavers.
+With standard under layment, they provide a surface that's every bit as durable as full brick pavers.

 Sidden's wife Becca went online to the Pine Hall Brick paver page and picked out Beale Street pavers for color and texture.